Educating the future

-Music education professors at Friends have diverse education and fine arts backgrounds, all contributing to the well-rounded curriculum enjoyed by students.
-Successful students have passion for music and for teaching others.
+Music education professors at Friends have extensive public school teaching experience along with diverse education and music backgrounds, all of which contribute to a well-rounded curriculum enjoyed by students.

 - The teacher education candidate will demonstrate an appropriate level of content and pedagogical knowledge.